Logo-stateuniv-h55

 Air Force Academy Prep School

 The Air Force Academy is also home to its own preparatory school, known as the “Prep School,” which is also located on the Academy Reservation.
-It is designed with the opportunity to train and prepare young men and women for the rigorous curriculum at USAFA.
+It is designed with the opportunity to train and prepare young men and women for the rigorous curriculum.
 High school seniors cannot simply apply to the prep school; instead, approximately 240 individuals applying to the academy are identified as a better fit for the prep school and offered a slot to the prep school instead of the academy.
 Only Air Force enlisted members may apply directly to the prep school.
 Upon completion of the year-long prep school, cadet candidates have a better chance of getting into the academy the following year, but are not guaranteed admission.
-To be eligible to attend the prep school, a student must
+To be eligible, a student must

 • be at least seventeen and have not passed his or her twenty-second birthday by July 1st of the year he or she enters the prep school